-You may pick up a copy of this report at City Hall Mon-Fri 8:00 a.m. - 5:00 p.m.
+You may pick up a copy of this report and a copy of the City of LaGrange report at City Hall Mon-Fri 8:00 a.m. - 5:00 p.m.
 This report shows our water quality and what it means.
 We are pleased to report our drinking water is safe and meets all federal and state requirements.

 If you have any questions about this report or concerning your water utility, please contact Rick Jeffares at (678-432-7676).
-This facility routinely monitors for contaminants in your drinking water according to federal and state laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2020.
+This facility routinely monitors for contaminants in your drinking water according to Federal and States laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2This facility routinely monitors for contaminants in your drinking water according to Federal and States laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.

-In the following table, you will find many terms and abbreviations you may not be familiar with.
-To help you better understand these terms, we've provided the following definitions:
+In the following table you will find many terms and abbreviations you might not be familiar with.
+To help you better understand these terms we've provided the following definitions:

-- Parts per million (ppm) or milligrams per liter (mg/L) one part per million corresponds to one minute in two years or one penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Action Level the concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level the "maximum allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal the "goal" (MCLG) is the level of contaminant in drinking water below which there is no known or expected risk to health.
+Parts per million (ppm) or Milligrams per liter (mg/L) -one part per million corresponds to one minute in two years or one penny in \$10,000.

+Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

+Action Level - the concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow.

+Maximum Contaminant Level - The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Maximum Contaminant Level Goal - The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MCLs are set at very stringent levels.
-To understand the possible health effects described for many regulated contaminants, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The City of Hogansville Water System is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.

-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.